jonas-zipprick/pen-and-paiper/README.md

 # About
-**pen and pAIper** (pronounced: "pɛn ænd ˈpɑɪpə") is  A real-time Dungeon-Master assistant for DnD 5e.
+**pen and pAIper** (pronounced: "pɛn ænd ˈpɑɪpə") is a real-time Dungeon-Master assistant for DnD 5e.

 It works analyzing what is being said in the room using AI voice recognition and AI reasoning. pen and pAIper then helps you as the Dungeon-Master in various ways: